naftalyava/naftalyava.github.io/_posts/2023-7-1-example-xdp-ebpf-code for handling ingress traffic.md

 ---
 layout: post
-title: "Exploring eBPF and XDP: A Practical Walkthrough"
+title: "Exploring eBPF and XDP: An Example"
 date: 2023-07-01
 ---